pietrobarbiero/dbgen/doc/index.rst

     :target: https://pypi.python.org/pypi/dbgen/

-DBGen is a python package providing general purpose database to support genomic data analysis studies.
+DBGen is a python package providing a general purpose database to support genomic data analysis studies.

 The current implementation is based on mongoDB.

 Quick start
 -----------